 Quarter-Finalist, Cynosure Screenwriting Awards. (“The Cynosure Screenwriting Awards seek to expand the scope of mainstream cinema by recognizing and rewarding feature-length scripts in two distinct categories: screenplays which feature compelling female protagonists; and screenplays that showcase diversity [ethnicity, race, sexuality, disability, etc.].”)

-Logline: An eighteen-year-old homeless youth living in a community of squatters on the edge of society must make a decision about her future.
+Logline: An eighteen-year-old homeless girl living in a community of squatters on the edge of society must make a decision about her future.
 This is made more complicated by her friendship with a younger girl, an idealistic stutterer who could also prove to be an impediment to the older girl’s desire for autonomy.

 Third Place Winner, Women in Film and Video New England Screenwriting Contest 2021